rumehazara/GuessTheNumber/README.md

 # GuessTheNumber
-i create a mini project using pyton to guess the number
+i create a mini project using python to generate random passwords